rathoretaruncodes/nexus/README.md

 The project is organized as follows:

--   /src: Contains the source code for the frontend and backend.
+-   /src: Contains the source code for the client and server.
-    -   /frontend: Contains the React app with Tailwind CSS styling.
+    -   /client: Contains the React app with Tailwind CSS styling.
-    -   /backend: Contains the Hono server code and Prisma ORM setup.
+    -   /server: Contains the Hono server code and Prisma ORM setup.
 -   /prisma: Contains Prisma schema and migration files.
--   /public: Contains static assets for the frontend app.
+-   /public: Contains static assets for the client side app.
--   /common: Contains shared code between the frontend and backend.
+-   /common: Contains shared code between the client and server.
 -   .env: Environment variables file.
 -   .gitignore: Specifies files and directories to be ignored in version control.